 Category: ISO-25012/Data Accuracy

-Statement: System Users MUST be provided accurate data.
+Statement: System users must be provided accurate data.

-Rationale: System Users will not trust systems that provide inaccurate data.
+Rationale: System users will not trust systems that provide inaccurate data.

 Details: Data developed for this project must be accurate before being deployed to the system.
 This requirement is later supported by the system validating data that is input into a system, combined with the requirement that any data provisioned into solution systems will be done via validated APIs.